laravel/docs/billing.md

 <a name="refunding-charges"></a>
 ### Refunding Charges

 If you need to refund a Stripe charge, you may use the `refund` method.
-This method accepts the Stripe Payment Intent ID as its first argument:
+This method accepts the Stripe [payment intent ID](#payment-methods-for-single-charges) as its first argument:

     $payment = $user->charge(100, $paymentMethod);